MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/asdmp-monitoring-configuration.md

 ## Database Performance Monitoring

 The management pack provides several monitors that detect situations when resource consumption has exceeded a predefined limit.
-Almost all of these monitors are disabled by default with the exception of the database free space monitor.
+Almost all of these monitors are disabled by default except for the database free space monitor.

 To use disabled monitors, create an override that adjusts monitor thresholds for the database applications and enable the monitor.